mikke89/RmlUiDoc/pages/rcss/tables.md

 next: user_interface
 ---

-Table suport in RCSS is similar to that of the [CSS tables specifiation](https://www.w3.org/TR/2011/REC-CSS2-20110607/tables.html).
+Table support in RCSS is similar to that of the [CSS tables specifiation](https://www.w3.org/TR/2011/REC-CSS2-20110607/tables.html).
 There are some enhancements and differences, the main ones being as follows.

 ##### Enhancements